doris188233/macau_tourism_analysis/README.md

 # Macau Tourism Analysis (2023-2024)

 This dashboard provides a comprehensive overview of visitor trends, demographics and spending behaviors.
-It highlights key insights into tourist engagement and spending patterns, the recommendations focus on F&B deliveries in hotel perspective.
+It highlights key insights into tourist engagement and spending patterns.
+The recommendations focus on F&B deliveries in hotel perspective.

 For interactive Tableau dashboard, please [click](XXXX).